 Group F: James Curtis, Raleigh Love, Emanshu Patel, Erica Unterreiner

 Purpose: Our project investigates correlation between police stops and demographic, time, and geospatial variables in Minneapolis, MN.
 Our data source is from a public-facing Minneapolis Police Department database, which collates data from MDCs (squad computers located in squad cars).
 To download this data, please visit the open data geospatial portal for Minneapolis.
-For an overview of Minneapolis police precincts, please see figure 1 below.
+For an overview of Minneapolis police precincts, please see figure 1.a below, and for an overview dot map of Minneapolis’s racial makeup during the 2010 census, please see figure 1.b.